-The research interests and expertise of Gloria M. Petersen, Ph.D., are in the application of genetic epidemiology to cancer etiology.
+The research interests and expertise of Gloria M. Petersen, Ph.D., are in the application of genetic epidemiology methods to understand cancer etiology.
 Her work includes genetic linkage analysis of cancer families, case-control studies for gene discovery, and genetic and environmental association studies.

 Dr. Petersen has also studied the impact of disclosure of genetic research findings to study participants.
 Her disease research focus is pancreatic and other gastrointestinal cancers.
+She provides oversight to the Mayo Clinic Cancer Center as deputy director for population sciences and institutionally, for health disparities and community outreach research.

 - Early detection of pancreatic cancer.
 Dr. Petersen coordinates a large multi-investigator collaboration to identify biomarkers of early pancreatic cancer.
-Using the large prospective patient registry developed at Mayo Clinic over 15 years, Dr. Petersen and her team can now construct well-defined and extremely informative sets of samples for laboratories to validate test markers as a step toward being useful in the clinical setting.
+Using the large prospective patient registry developed at Mayo Clinic over 15 years, Dr. Petersen and her team can now construct well-defined and extremely informative sets of samples for laboratories to validate test markers as a step toward use in the clinical setting.

 Significance to patient care